babachir/API-rest-with-symfony2-mini-fantasy-game-/INSTRUCTIONS.md

 All the logic can be relocated into special services called **Handlers**.
 We have created a **HandlerInterface** located at *src/Appturbo/ExerciseBundle/Handler/HandlerInterface.php* which defines how we will interact with our resources.
-You can create custom handlers implementing this interface for your controllers to host a large part of the logic.
+You can create custom handlers implementing this interface for your controllers to host a large part of the logic (even if in our little exercise, given the low complexity, the gains are not quite visible).

 This part is optional.
 Don't forget that having a less elegant but working project is more important.